pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

 * `windowSizeCondition`: _ImGuiCond, default=ImGuiCond_FirstUseEver_.
 When to apply the window size.
 * `windowPos`: _ImVec2, default=(0.f, 0.f) (i.e let the app decide)_.
 Window position (unused if docked)
 * `windowPosCondition`: _ImGuiCond, default=ImGuiCond_FirstUseEver_.
 When to apply the window position.
+* `focusWindowAtNextFrame`: _bool, default = false_.
+If set to true this window will be focused at the next frame.

 #### Docking Params